BradleyCodeU/bradleycodeu.github.io/_aicc/u04loops/shouldBot/instructions.md

   // TODO
   // Call build bot reply function and send user message as an argument
   // TODO
-  // Dipslay the bot message
+  // Display the bot message
   // TODO
 }
 ```